learn-co-curriculum/react-component-lifecycle/README.md

 ## Overview

-This lesson is a very high-level over view of the React component lifecycle.
-We want to walk students through the whole shebang.

-It might be helpful to break the cycle down into mounting (happens once), rendering (happens a bazillion times), and unmounting (happens once) phases.
+The `render()` method, which returns the actual code to render into the DOM, is the only mandatory built-in method for React compoments.
+However, there are a hole host of other lifecycle methods which are pre-configured to run at specific times in the component lifecycle and you can hook into as many or as few of these as you like.
+These methods are called on initial render, when new props are received or when the component has just finished updating etc. They are designed for you to enable to perform any desired state or DOM manipulations at certain times in the component lifecycle.
+There are best practices for what kind of actions you could (should) be performing in which method and we will go through all of these in detail.

+The React lifecycle methods fall into 3 categories: Mounting, Rendering and Unmounting.
+The Mounting and Unmounting methods are only called once, when the component is first created and drestroyed respectively.
+The Updating methods are never called on initial render, but are called on every subsequent one until the Unmounting.

 ## Mounting
+These methods are only called once when the compoment is initially created.

 ### componentWillMount
 **componentWillMount** is called only once in the component lifecycle, immediately before the render method is executed.
-It is usually used to perform any state changes needed before the initial render, as calling `this.setState` in this method will not trigger another re-render despite the state change, so the rendering will only occur once.
+It is usually used to perform any state changes needed before the initial render, because calling `this.setState` in this method will not trigger another re-render despite the state change, so the rendering will only occur once.
 The use-cases for this are quite subtle, but for example, suppose you wanted to keep the dateTime of when the component was created in your component state, you could set this up in `componentWillMount`.

 ```
 componentWillMount: function(){
-  this.setState({ startDateTime: new Date(Date.now())})
+  this.setState({ startDateTime: new Date(Date.now())});
 }
 ```